AlexOrlek/bacterialBercow/README.md

 `order.py -e first.last@email.com --accessions accessions.txt -o output-directory`

-To characterise your own bacterial sequences using plasmid replicon typing and rMLST, provide an input multi-FASTA file:
+To characterise and classify your own bacterial sequences using plasmid replicon typing and rMLST, provide an input multi-FASTA file; optional files specifying contig completeness and contig sample affiliation can be provided to refine classification (using `--contigcompleteness` and `--contigsamples` flags respectively):

+`order.py --inhousesequences samples.fasta -o output-directory --contigcompleteness contigcompletenessfile.tsv --contigsamples contigsamplesfile.tsv`

+If you have a fragmented assembly (assembled from short-reads), then unambiguously classifying all contigs will not be possible.
+You can instead restrict contig ouput to include only contigs with a replicon or rMLST locus detected (`--typedcontigsonly`) and you can request output at the sample-level (`--sampleoutput`).
+In the case of fragmented assemblies, analysing at the sample-level is more informative in terms of rMLST speciation and picking up multi-allelic rMLST loci, so it's especially important to delimit sample groupings by providing the --contigsamples flag so that analysis can be conducted at the sample-level:

-`order.py --inhousesequences samples.fasta -o output-directory`
+`order.py --inhousesequences samples.fasta -o output-directory --contigsamples contigsamplesfie.tsv --typedontigsonly --sampleoutput`

 # Options and usage

 `order.py --help` produces a summary of all the options.
 All commands must include the `-o` flag specifying output directory.
-The other key flags are summarised below:
+The other key flags are summarised below:<br>

+By default, the number of threads is 1, but multi-threading is recommended to reduce the computing time of the BLAST searches; the number of threads to use is specified using the `-t` flag; the value must not exceed the number of threads available on your machine.<br>

 __NCBI query and retrieval options__:<br>
 A contact email address must be provided using the `-e` flag; this is so that NCBI have someone to notify in case the software causes problems for their server.<br>